HappySeaFox/sail/README.md

 sail::image_reader reader;
 sail::image image;

-// read() reads the image and outputs pixels in BPP32-RGBA pixel format for image formats
+// read() reads the image and outputs pixels in the BPP32-RGBA pixel format.
-// with transparency support and BPP24-RGB otherwise.
-If you need to control output pixel
-// formats, consider switching to the deep diver API.
+// If you need to control output pixel formats, consider switching to the deep diver API.
 //
 SAIL_TRY(reader.read(path, &image));